 - We look to see that you have successfully completed a rigorous academic curriculum with at least 16 academic units (English, mathematics, science, history, language, etc.).

-- Georgian Court University requires the SAT or ACT for all applicants.
+- Georgian Court University is test-optional except for Nursing, international, and homeschool students.
 Nursing applicants are required to have a minimum SAT scores of 500 or above on the critical math and reading sections or an ACT composite score of 21.

 - No personal interview is required, but we do offer informal interviews at a student’s request.
 If you feel that you can better represent yourself in person than on your application, contact an admissions counselor.